Canadian judge resigns over rape comments

 The council adopted findings from another inquiry that also recommended dismissal.
 The Inquiry Committee of the Canadian Judicial Council said the judge "relied on discredited myths and stereotypes about women and victim-blaming" and said the comments showed "antipathy" toward laws meant to protect vulnerable witnesses.

-The South African-born judge testified in the December hearing that he had "a nonistent" knowledge of Canadian criminal law and had not received training on sex assault cases.
+The South African-born judge testified in the December hearing that he had "a nonexistent" knowledge of Canadian criminal law and had not received training on sex assault cases.
 In his legal career, he focused mostly on contract and bankruptcy cases, he said.

 In a statement announcing his resignation, Camp apologized "to everyone who was hurt by my comments" during the trial.